 Grylls will play a hands-on role in helping the winning group prepare for their voyage beyond the final frontier.
 He said, "This prize really is the ultimate adventure of a lifetime.
 I've stood on top of Mount Everest and looked up at the black above me, thinking 'there's only one place higher to go now'.
 As humans, it is in our DNA to go where people have never been before, and now four friends have the opportunity to do that."

 To enter the competition, aspiring astronauts from across the globe are being asked to produce a 30-second video, or a still image, that demonstrates their spirit of adventure, choose three friends to join them on their space adventure and submit it via landrover.us/space.
 George Whitesides, CEO of Virgin Galactic, said, "We share the same spirit of adventure and exploration as Land Rover and it inspires everything we do.
 Democratizing space and giving individuals around the world from all walks of life an opportunity to see the Earth from above is at the heart of our mission as a spaceline."

-Both brands run significant and highly regarded community relations and STEM education programs, which encourage young people to aspire to a future in science, technology, engineering and mathematics and together see the huge potential to develop this partnership to inspire others and motivate more young people to pursue careers in these vitally important fields.
+Land Rover and Virgin Galactic are now exploring potential collaborations, projects and the development of immersive experiences for customers.
+They are also actively working together on joint STEM (Science, Technology, Engineering and Mathematics) education programs, which encourage young people to aspire to a future in science, technology, engineering and mathematics.
+Both brands see the huge potential to develop their partnership to inspire others and motivate more young people to pursue careers in these vitally important fields.